azkaban/azkaban/docs/eventTrigger.rst

 Apache Kafka is a Publish & Subscribe data streaming system.
 By utilizing Kafka, we do the regular expression match on the Kafka event payload.
 With the contain-a logic matching, a dependency will be marked as satisfied only if the whole payload contains the Regex pattern that user predefines.

 *****
-Getting started with Deploying Event Trigger on the Solo Server
+Getting started with Deploying Event Trigger on the Azkaban
 *****

 Azkaban builds use Gradle (downloads automatically when run using gradlew which is the Gradle wrapper) and requires Java 8 or higher.